elsaelsa95/AnimeCollectionProject/README.md

 ## Anime List Page

 ### Anime List
-[ ] As a user, I can see 10 anime on initial page load.
+[x] As a user, I can see 10 anime on initial page load.

 Acceptance Criteria:
-- [ ] For each anime, show info at least the anime title and anime cover/banner.
+- [x] For each anime, show info at least the anime title and anime cover/banner.
-- [ ] Each anime item are clickable, and will redirect to Anime Detail page when clicked.- [ ] Anime List page should have pagination functionality.
+- [x] Each anime item are clickable, and will redirect to Anime Detail page when clicked.
+- [ ] Anime List page should have pagination functionality.

-### Bulk add to the collection.
+### Bulk add to the collection (Optional).
 [ ] As a user, I can add multiple anime to the collection at once.

 Acceptance Criteria: